 Loose skin can retract and tighten better if you use compression garments after liposuction.
 Compression clothing that fits appropriately will not be adequate.
 Clothing for compression should be snug but not too snug.
 Clothing is excessively tight if it restricts breathing or other motions.

 Typically, patients are told to wear compression clothing for a maximum of 6 weeks.
 Most patients are advised to wear compression clothing 24 hours a day for the first two to three weeks while their wounds heal.
 After the first two days, some people might be suggested to use compression garments at 12-hour intervals either during the day or at night.

 Your recovery can be made more comfortable with compression garments.
 They reduce swelling and bruising to hasten healing.
 Significantly, they boost the success of your liposuction treatment by helping the body conform to its new contour.

-Fluids can build up and become stagnant after surgery.
+Fluids can build up and become still after surgery.
 They can cause uncomfortable swelling.
-Applying even, consistent pressure in the area of your procedure is imperative.
+Applying even, consistent pressure in the area of your procedure is vital.
 Using compression garments will prevent fluid from accumulating and result in less swelling.

 Prevent Edema Formation

 Fat is removed during the procedure, creating a space for fluids to build up.
 This build-up is called edema.
 The compression reduces the space left by the fat removed, thus preventing edema formation.

 Many patients say compression garments help them feel more secure after surgery and make movement easier during early recovery.
 Compression garments can lessen discomfort, enhance posture, and boost conscious care of the region affected by your liposuction treatment.